roidrage/paperplanes/_posts/2012-6-29-june-reading-list.md

 the work culture at GitHub.
 Fits in very well with the aforementioned book.

 [**Programming Concurrency on the JVM**](http://amzn.to/MW4E7M) by Venkat Subramaniam.
-This book picks up where "Java Concurrency by JVM" left off.
+This book picks up where "Java Concurrency in Practice" left off.
 To recap things in terms of more traditional synchronization and concurrency APIs it builds on several simple examples that are being rebuilt constantly using new tools as the book progresses.
 The interesting bits are the part that covers